hgraph-io/hedera-wallet-connect/README.md

 })

 const universalProvider = (await HederaProvider.init({
-    projectId: "YOUR_PROJECT_ID", // this is a public projectId only to use on localhost metadata,
+  projectId: "YOUR_PROJECT_ID"
-    //logger: 'debug', // optionally set log level
+  metadata,
 })) as unknown as UniversalProvider, // avoid type mismatch error due to missing of private properties in HederaProvider

 // ...
 createAppKit({